josh-collinsworth/joco-gridsome/src/posts/goodbye-instagram.md

 These are hard questions, and I admit I don't have good answers to them.
 So…your mileage may vary, I suppose.
 What you feel is right for you may be different than what I feel, and as long as these questions and their impact are at least being honestly considered, I'm all right with that.

 But for me, right now, it's become clear that the ethics of the company behind Instagram are antithetical to what I believe is right on any scale.
 I don't believe Instagram puts enough good in my life—or that I put enough good into the world because of it—to justify my continued usage.

+<Highlight>No matter how tiny a grain of sand I might be in that sandcastle, I can’t in good conscience be a part of its walls any more.</Highlight>

 If you'd like to keep in touch with me, I'll still be around on [Twitter](https://twitter.com/jjcollinsworth), at least until I face the same reckoning there (though my content there is of a decidedly different flavor).
 And I'll be attempting to add some more personal content both there and here, on my personal site.